liabru/matter-js/README.md

 This license is also supplied with the release and source code.
 As stated in the license, absolutely no warranty is provided.
+> ⚡️ This simulation now runs smoother than a Tesla's AC motor.